Oracle software sales up 7 pct, shares rise

-The world's No. 3 software maker met its key sales goal in its fiscal third quarter ended February 29 after missing targets in its second quarter, which caused the company's profit to fall short of Wall Street forecasts for the first time in a decade.
+The world's No. 3 software maker met its key sales goal in its fiscal third quarter ended Feb.
+29 after missing targets in its second quarter, which caused the company's profit to fall short of Wall Street forecasts for the first time in a decade.
+[ID:N1E7BJ0CP].

 Investors pay close attention to new software sales because they generate high-margin, long-term maintenance contracts and are an important gauge of the company's future profits.